mvolkmann/blog/src/smalltalk.md

 1. Right-click inside the Workspace window and select "Do it" or press cmd-d.
 1. The output will appear in the Transcript window.
-1. To clear the output in the Transcript, right-click in it and select "Clear Transcript".
+1. To clear the output in the Transcript, right-click in it and select "Clear Transcript" (no keyboard shortcut).

 To evaluate an expression in a Workspace and display the result after it in the workspace: